MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/lightingest.md

 * First argument to `LightIngest` is the connection string to the Kusto cluster that will manage the ingestion and is mandatory.
   The connection string should be enclosed in double quotes and follow the [Kusto connection strings specification](../api/connection-strings/kusto.md)
 * `LightIngest` can be configured to work with the ingestion endpoint at `https://ingest-{yourClusterNameAndRegion}.kusto.windows.net`, or directly with the engine endpoint (`https://{yourClusterNameAndRegion}.kusto.windows.net`).
-Ponting `LightIngest` at the ingestion endpoint is resomended, for it allows Kusto service to manage the ingestion load, as well as provides for recovery in case on transient errors.
+Pointing `LightIngest` at the ingestion endpoint is resomended, for it allows Kusto service to manage the ingestion load, as well as provides for recovery in case on transient errors.
-* Raw data size (or its accurate estimation) is important for the optimal ingestion performance. `LightIngest` will do its best to estimate the uncompressed size of local files, but it will have dufficulties correctly estimating raw size of compressed blobs without downloading them.
+* Raw data size (or its accurate estimation) is important for the optimal ingestion performance. `LightIngest` will do its best to estimate the uncompressed size of local files, but it will have difficulties correctly estimating raw size of compressed blobs without downloading them.
 If you are ingesting compressed blobs and are able to interfere with the blob creation process, you can help `LightIngest` by setting `rawSizeBytes` property on the blob metadata to **uncompressed** data size in bytes.